-Rather than focusing on basic human/child-rights/climate crisis facts and literacy which is completely unadaptable and unteachable within elementary/high-school learning environments, YTT has created a transformative approach, through art and visual-storytelling concentrating on eliminating innate prejudice and implementing empathy, which educates and empowers students far beyond the classroom setting, entrusting children with the skills and knowledge to positively contribute to society.
+Rather than focusing on basic human-rights and gender-equality facts and literacy, which is completely unadaptable and unteachable within elementary/high-school learning environments, YTT has created a transformative approach, through art and visual-storytelling, concentrating on eliminating innate prejudice and implementing empathy.
+By doing so, this helps to educate and empower students far beyond the classroom setting, by entrusting them with the skills and knowledge to positively contribute to society.
 Our teaching approach is deﬁned by two distinct elements, the YTT visual language and the YTT methodology.

 YTT Visual Language: